KSP-KOS/KOS/doc/source/structures/vessels/consumedresourcercs.rst

           - Volumetric flow ratio of this resource

-.. attribute:: ConsumedResource:NAME
+.. attribute:: ConsumedResourceRCS:NAME

     :access: Get only
     :type: :ref:`string <string>`

     The name of the resource, i.e. "LIQUIDFUEL", "ELECTRICCHARGE", "MONOPROP".

-.. attribute:: ConsumedResource:AMOUNT
+.. attribute:: ConsumedResourceRCS:AMOUNT

     :access: Get only
     :type: :ref:`scalar <scalar>`

     The value of how much resource is left and accessible to this thruster.
 Only valid while the thruster is running.

-.. attribute:: ConsumedResource:CAPACITY
+.. attribute:: ConsumedResourceRCS:CAPACITY

     :access: Get only
     :type: :ref:`scalar <scalar>`

     What AMOUNT would be if the resource was filled to the top.
 Only valid while the thruster is running.

-.. attribute:: ConsumedResource:DENSITY
+.. attribute:: ConsumedResourceRCS:DENSITY

     :access: Get only
     :type: :ref:`scalar <scalar>`